 Applications will be reviewed by a team of experts from the APGA Operations & Safety Committee and will be awarded a rating based on a total cumulative score of points achieved from the program criteria in each of the four areas.
 Utilities can receive one of three SOAR recognition levels: Bronze (80-89% of possible points), Silver (90-96% of possible points), and Gold (97-100% of possible points).
 SOAR continues for three years, at which point the utility may apply again to maintain recognition.
 A utility may also resubmit at any point for consideration to be recognized at a higher level of SOAR.View all SOAR winners.

 Attaining the APGA SOAR shows board members, community leaders, service providers and customers the utility's commitment to operational excellence.

-Apply for APGA SOAR status in 2017!
-The enrollment period is open until March 3, 2017.
+The enrollment period for 2017 APGA SOAR status ended March 3, 2017.
 There is a $250 non-refundable fee to apply, and you will be sent the criteria forms after you complete the online form.
-Click here to enroll for SOAR after logging in with your APGA username and password.

 Click here to watch a video on the SOAR recognition program.